robot-perception-group/rviz_plugin_interactive_image/README.md

 4. 'React to Mouse Move' - this publishes a point coordinate message whenever the mouse is moved over the widget. - code `0`

-If one or multiple buttons are pressed, the respective button code (see https://doc.qt.io/qt-5/qt.html#MouseButton-enum) is left shifted by two bits and added to the type, then stored in the z coordinate.
+If one or multiple buttons are pressed, the respective button code (see https://doc.qt.io/qt-5/qt.html#MouseButton-enum) is left shifted by two bits (multiplied by 4) and then added to the type, then stored in the z coordinate.

 Examples:

-- When reacting to mouse clicks, a single left click (QtMouseButton 1) is left shifted 2 bits (=4) and added to type 1, so z coordinate is `5.0`
+- When reacting to mouse clicks, a single left click (QtMouseButton 1) is left shifted 2 bits (=4) and added to type 1, so the z coordinate is `5.0`
 - When reacting to all events, a drag event with the right mouse button (QtMouseButton 2) is left shifted 2 bits (=8) leading to the following sequence:
 ```
-    z=0 (movement with no presses)
+    z=0.0 (movement with no presses)
     ...
-    z=9 (click)
+    z=9.0 (right mouse button click event)
-    z=8 ( movement with button 2 pressed)
+    z=8.0 (movement with mouse button 2 pressed)
     ...
-    z=2 ( release, no button pressed)
+    z=2.0 (button release even, no more buttons pressed)
 ```